Le'Veon Bell: Tampa Bay Buccaneers

 On December 22, 2021, Bell signed with the Tampa Bay Buccaneers, reuniting with former Pittsburgh Steelers teammates Antonio Brown, Ross Cockrell, and Steve McLendon.
 He played in three total games for the Buccaneers and caught a touchdown from Tom Brady in Week 18 against the Carolina Panthers.
-He was released on January 22, 2022.
+Bell was released on January 22, 2022.

 Playing style

 Bell was known for his unconventional running style.
-While not the fastest runner, he was still considered elusive due to his patience in waiting for his blockers to create running lanes before suddenly accelerating for a big gain, despite coaches and analysts advising running backs to "hit a hole with authority".
+While not the fastest runner, Bell was still considered elusive due to his patience in waiting for his blockers to create running lanes before suddenly accelerating for a big gain, despite coaches and analysts advising running backs to "hit a hole with authority".
 CBS sportscaster Phil Simms nicknamed Bell the "Great Hesitator" due to his running style.